RMI-PACTA/PACTA_analysis/README.md

 ### Siblings

 The PACTA family includes these siblings: PACTA\_analysis, StressTestingModelDev, create\_interactive\_report, pacta-data.
 They are all available at <https://github.com/2DegreesInvesting> and some workflows assume they all live directly under the same parent directory.
-Before running a workflow, you may want to ensure the relevant siblings are up to date, by pulling the latest commits from GitHub.
+Before running a workflow, you may pull the latest commits of the relevant siblings from Github, to ensure the code you use is up to date.

 ## Computing environment